+Prepared by: Lee Ann Forsyth-Sells, Superintendent of Education

+Marcel Jacques, Program Officer-Student Support Services

+Presented by:

-Prepared by: Lee Ann Forsyth-Sells, Superintendent of Education Marcel Jacques, Program Officer-Student Support Services Presented by: Lee Ann Forsyth-Sells, Superintendent of Education Marcel Jacques, Program Officer-Student Support Services Approved by: John Crocco, Director of Education Date: May 12, 2009
+Lee Ann Forsyth-Sells, Superintendent of Education Marcel Jacques, Program Officer-Student Support Services

 "APPLIED BEHAVIOUR ANALYSIS (ABA)" - IMPLEMENTATION

 The Ministry of Education Policy/Program Memorandum (PPM) 140 entitled "Incorporating Methods of Applied Behaviour Analysis (ABA) into Programs for Students with Autism Spectrum Disorders (ASD)" provides direction to school boards to support their use of ABA as an effective instructional approach in the education of students with Autism Spectrum Disorders (ASD).
 This memorandum encourages collaborative working relationships between parents, schools, and the community by establishing a framework to support the implementation of ABA methods into school boards' practices.